Operator-induced structural variable selection for identifying materials genes: The OIS framework

-To see how this iterative procedure may reduce the dimension of descriptor space significantly, let $s_i = |\bm{X}_i'|$ be the number of descriptors selected in the $i$th iteration and $p_i = |\bm{X}_i|$ be the number of descriptors in the $i$th descriptor space.
+To see how this iterative procedure helps reduce the dimension of descriptor space significantly, let $s_i = |{\bm{X}^{(i)}}'|$ be the number of descriptors selected in the $i$-th iteration and $p_i = |\bm{X}^{(i)}|$ be the dimension of the $i$-th descriptor space.
 Suppose that the number of selected descriptors is sparse in each iteration, i.e., $s_i \ll p_i$.
-Then the size of the next descriptor space $p_{i+1} = |\bm{X}_{i+1}|$ is on the order of $O(s_i^2) \ll O(p_i^2)$, assuming binary operators were used, and this holds for all iteration $i \geq 0$.
-If we further assume $s_i \approx O(p)$ for all $i \geq 0$, where $p = |\bm{X}_0|$ is the number of primary features, then the size of the $(i+1)$th descriptor space $\bm{X}_{i+1}$ is on the order of $O(p^2)$, compared to $O(p^{2^{i+1}})$ for the one-shot descriptor selection procedures.
+Assuming binary operators were used, the dimension of the $(i+1)$-th descriptor space in PAN is on the order of $O(s_i^2) \ll O(p_i^2)$, and this holds for all iteration $i \geq 0$.
+If we further assume $s_i \approx O(p)$ for all $i \geq 0$, where $p = |\bm{X}|$ is the number of primary features, then the dimension of the $(i+1)$-th descriptor space for PAN is on the order of $O(p^2)$, compared to $O(p^{2^{i+1}})$ for the one-shot methods.
 Note these assumptions are reasonable according to the discussion in Section~\ref{sec:model}.
-In the simulation study in Section~\ref{sec:simulation} with $p = 10$ primary features, we observed that $s_i \approx O(10^1)$ and $p_i \approx O(10^2)$ for all iterations of PAN procedure.
-On the contrary, a one-shot descriptor selection procedure, SISSO, generates a descriptor space containing $9.26 \times 10^9$ descriptors in the same setting.
-Thus, in this example the proposed iterative descriptor selection approach PAN generates a final descriptor space with $O(p^2)$ descriptors, dramatically reducing the dimension.
+In the simulation study in Section~\ref{sec:simulation} with $p = 10$ primary features, we observed that $s_i \approx O(10^1)$ and $p_i \approx O(10^2)$ for all iterations of the PAN procedure.
+On the contrary, a one-shot method, such as SISSO, generates a descriptor space containing $9.26 \times 10^9$ descriptors in the same setting.

-We employ a nonparametric variable selection procedure in Step 1(a) because the low composition complexity descriptors do not necessarily exhibit a strong linear association with the response variable.
-Thus, a nonparametric variable selection method that accounts for flexible modeling of the effect of intermediate descriptors is more suitable for preliminary screening of the fundamental structure of the descriptors.
-In Step 2, a linear parametric variable selection method is adopted to gain statistical power as a strong linear association between the response and descriptors emerges.
+The use of a nonparametric variable selection procedure in Step 1(a) is necessary because the intermediate descriptors may not have a strong linear association with the response variable.
+Thus, a method that accounts for model misspecification, such as a nonparametric method, is more suitable for preliminary screening of the intermediate descriptors.
+In addition, a suitable nonparametric module for PAN needs to account for the geometry embedded in OIS and the unconventional goal of selecting operators along with variables; the next section discusses performance requirements for this step and introduces an implementation of PAN, iBART, that is particularly suitable for OIS.
+In Step 2, the oracle descriptors are linearly associated with the response.
+Hence, we employ linear parametric variable selection methods, such as LASSO \citep{LASSO}, to reduce false positives and select the final descriptors.